 d.
-Internet Television
+Internet television

 On 18 January 2016, the Government issued Decree 06/2016/ND-CP on the management, provision and use of broadcasting and TV services ("Decree 06").
-Decree 06 introduces clear regulations on Internet TV, which is introduced as a new category of broadcasting and TV services.
-According to Decree 06, the provision of internet TV services can be offered as both free internet TV services and fee-based internet TV services.
+Decree 06 introduced clear regulations on Internet TV which became a new category of broadcasting and TV services.
+According to Decree 06, the provision of internet TV services can be offered as both free internet TV services and as fee-based internet TV services.
 Provision of free internet TV services is not subject to any license.